chaincodelabs/bitcoinperf/docs/psql-migration-plan.md

 ### Deploy the new code

-Provision a new server on GCP running the `ansible` branch of bitcoinperf.
+Provision a new server on GCP running the `psql-grafana` branch of bitcoinperf.
 Ensure docker-compose has started both codespeed and grafana containers.
 Ensure both are accessible at https://codespeed.bitcoinperf.com and https://grafana.bitcoinperf.com.